A well-rounded education with school specials

-Our in-school enrichment gives students deeper access to a fully developed and broad education experience.
+Our school specials give students deeper access to a fully developed and broad education experience.
 Most importantly, these specials don’t disrupt the normal Montessori day, they enhance it – scheduled during natural breaks or downtimes so our extended work periods and three-year cycles stay continuous.

 Spanish at CMH